-- B.4.1 If the group is de-ratified, they will lose access to all space, be removed from Engineering Society governing documents, and lose access to Engineering Society services, effective immediately. - B.4.2 In any event that a design group has broken the affiliated group contract with the Engineering Society, Faculty of Engineering and Applied Science (Stewardship Agreement or Safety Plan), and/or the upkeep of space, the Director of Design may issue 48 hour warnings to groups.
-Within this 48 hours, groups have a chance to address the issues brought to them by the Director of Design.
-The warnings are issued by the Director of Design. - B.4.3 If the issues are not resolved within the 48 hours given by the Director of Design, the Director of Design may either: - a.
+- B.4.1 If the group is de-ratified, they will lose access to all space, be removed from Engineering Society governing documents, and lose access to Engineering Society services, effective immediately. - B.4.2 In any event that a design group has broken the affiliated group contract with the Engineering Society, Faculty of Engineering and Applied Science (Stewardship Agreement or Safety Plan), and/or the upkeep of space, the Director of Design may issue 48-hour warnings to groups.
+Within these 48 hours, groups have a chance to address the issues brought to them by the Director of Design. - B.4.3 If the issues are not resolved within the 48 hours given by the Director of Design, the Director of Design may either: - a.
 Lock out a design team from their allocated space for a duration of 1 week. - b.
-Remove a design club from the Engineering Society Design Club space booking list for a duration of 1 week.
+Remove a design club from the Engineering Society Design Club space booking list for a duration of 1 week. - B.4.4 The design group at fault must meet with the Director of Design within the 1 week of action taken.
+The design group must outline to the Director of Design why the incident happened, how they will resolve it, and how they plan to prevent future incidents of the relevant nature. - B.4.5 In the event that the Director of Design is satisfied with the resolutions discussed in B.4.4, the 1-week sanction will be lifted. - B.4.6 In the event that the Director of Design is not satisfied with the resolutions discussed in B.4.4, the design group will incur an additional 1 week sanction and must meet again with the Director of Design with the presence of the Vice-President (Student Affairs).